watertap-org/watertap/docs/technical_reference/core/zero_order_unit.rst

 .. currentmodule:: watertap.core.zero_order_unit

-The zero-order unit model base class is intended to form the basis for a library of generic single inlet-two outlet (SITO) units models using recovery and removal fractions to partition the incoming flow between the two outlets.
-This base class is not intended to be used by itself, and requires the user to define a derived class before it can be used in a flowsheet.
+The zero-order unit model base class is intended to form the basis for a library of generic single inlet-two outlet (SITO) unit models using recovery and removal fractions to partition the incoming flow between the two outlets.
+This base class is not intended to be used by itself and requires the user to define a derived class before it can be used in a flowsheet.

 Usage
 -----